dosfsck Command: Tutorial & Examples

 While dosfsck is a powerful tool, it's important to be aware of potential problems and pitfalls.

-One common issue is running dosfsck on a mounted file system.
-This can lead to data corruption.
+One common issue is running dosfsck on a mounted file system, which can lead to data corruption.
 Always ensure the file system is unmounted before running dosfsck.

 Another potential issue is power failure during the dosfsck operation.
 This could lead to more severe file system corruption.
 Make sure your server is connected to a reliable power source before running dosfsck.